mieweb/docs/content/functions/portal-management/messages-from-nmc-user.md

 You now need to mark the task done since you have reconciled the CCR document into {{% system-name %}} .
 Click the sidemenu tab named TASKS.

 Look in your USER TASKS section and the CCR document you grabbed and reconciled is there.
 Since you grabbed it, it's now assigned to you specifically and will show here in the task section named USER TASKS.
-Simply check-mark the box in the options column and it will strikethrough the task marking it done.
+Simply check-mark the box in the options column and it will strike through the task marking it done.
 If your system isn't set up with a check-box, simply click MARK DONE in the options column and click the COMPLETE button.
 That task is now marked done and you can work on another.

 ![](../messages-from-nmc-user.assets/54de758cdbfdfc3d4909f382fde8823e.png)